 Crossing Bok Chitto: A Choctaw Tale of Friendship & Freedom (Paperback)

-American Indian Youth Literature Award, American Library Association (ALA)
+American Indian Youth Literature Award Winner - American Indian Library Association

 In this American Indian Youth Literature Award-winning story of cross-cultural friendship, a family of enslaved people and a Choctaw tribe work together on a daring escape.